Solar Energy Pros and Cons

 Reduced carbon footprint

-Solar energy is able to generate power without giving off any dangerous emissions.
-While there is some carbon footprint from producing and distributing solar panel infrastructure, the energy produced from solar panels is clean and free of pollutants, and it emits no greenhouse gases.
+Solar panels generate electricity without giving off any dangerous emissions.
+While there is a certain amount of carbon dioxide produced during the manufacturing and distribution process, the energy produced from solar panels is clean and free of pollutants and greenhouse gas emissions.

 Longevity and little maintenance